 In response to my most recent blog post on the TPPA and its flawed underlying principles, my father sent me a fascinating reflection on actual FTAs to which the US is a party (the TPPA isn't an FTA), and the impact they've had...
 This shows the sort of damage done by FTAs, so by extrapolation, the TPPA is likely to be much much worse for the common person in the TPPA countries.

-The following guest blog by Charles Lane is posted with permission (with minor edits to remove personal references):
+The following guest blog by Charles Lane (my father) is posted with permission (with minor edits to remove personal references):